MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 ## C. Conexion Next + Payload

-1. Create a Card to reender the databbase Information of the Cards
+1. Create a component (e.g., a Card component) to display information from the Cards database collection.

-2. In pages/api create your first function for the route /GET all cards (I created getAllCards.ts)
+2. In the pages/api directory, create an API route to get all cards (e.g., getAllCards.ts):

 ```ts
 import type { NextApiRequest, NextApiResponse } from "next";